sul-dlss/happy-heron/README.md

 fi
 ```

-Then commit the changes in `sorbet/` to git.
+Thereafter, every time you commit changes to `Gemfile.lock` or `app`, Sorbet will update type-checking information.
+Once it's done, add & commit the changes in `sorbet/` (feel free to squash them into the prior commit).

 ## Deployment